amitkryadav7777/BankManagementSystem/README.md

 # BankManagementSystem

 Username for admin is : admin
-Password for user is  : 1234
+Password for admin is : 1234